 - design and implement computer information systems programs;

-- know the theoretical and logical understanding of computer architecture and operation,
+- know the theoretical and logical understanding of computer architecture and operation, and be able

 - to evaluate and select appropriate computing and related telecommunication technologies to satisfy needs and solve problems in a global economy; and

 - to acquire technological competencies for future developments;

 - understand and apply the functions and operations of an organization, including accounting, management, marketing, finance, and other related faculty-approved business or organizational content;

 - demonstrate an understanding of the historical development, current status and future trends of computing to enable students to adapt easily to rapid changes in computer technology;

 - demonstrate an understanding of the social, psychological, ethical, political, economic and environmental impacts of computing technology;